On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Introduction

-{\textbf{Related work.} For the problem of data-driven control, researchers have proposed several approaches that combine system identification with model predictive control~\cite{korda2018linear,kaiser2018sparse,proctor2016dynamic,ornik2019myopic,vinod2020convexified}.
+{\textbf{Related work.} \myet{Several approaches for data-driven control} combine system identification with model predictive control~\cite{korda2018linear,kaiser2018sparse,proctor2016dynamic,ornik2019myopic,vinod2020convexified}.
 In~\cite{korda2018linear}, the authors use Koopman theory to lift the unknown nonlinear dynamics to a higher-dimensional space where they perform linear system identification. \texttt{SINDYc}~\cite{kaiser2018sparse} utilizes a sparse regression over a library of nonlinear functions for nonlinear system identification. \texttt{DMDc}~\cite{proctor2016dynamic} uses the spectral properties of the collected data to obtain approximate linear models.
-As expected, \texttt{DMDc} can perform poorly due to the restriction of the system model to linear dynamics.
-Myopic control~\cite{ornik2019myopic} uses a finite sequence of perturbations to learn a local linear model, which is then used to optimize a model-driven goodness function that encodes desirable behaviors. \texttt{DMDc}, \texttt{SINDYc}, and approaches based on the Koopman theory require significantly more data than the proposed approach.
-Myopic control cannot incorporate any of the side information mentioned above.
-Similarly, in their current forms, we believe that \texttt{DMDc}, \texttt{SINDYc}, and approaches based on the Koopman theory cannot incorporate the side information.
-Furthermore, the experiments show that \controlalgo{} performs significantly better than \texttt{SINDYc}.
+Myopic control~\cite{ornik2019myopic} uses a finite sequence of perturbations to learn a local linear model, which is then used to optimize a model-driven goodness function that encodes desirable behaviors. \texttt{DMDc}, \texttt{SINDYc}, \myet{Myopic control}, and approaches based on the Koopman theory require significantly more data than the proposed approach\myet{, do not provide real-time guarantees, and, in their current forms, cannot incorporate any of the side information in this paper.}